DreamCasterX/GoFileShare/README.md

 # Simple tool to upload and download files on gofile.io (for Free User)

 ### [How to use]
+1. Run `pip install -r requirements.txt`
-1. Run `python run.py`
+2. Run `python run.py`
-2. Choose and enter an action to upload or download files
+3. Choose and enter an action to upload or download files

 #